ssvlabs/awesome-ssv/RUN_THIS_REPO.md

 ## How to deploy?

-### 1. Front End plus Smart contracts - Scaffold-eth framework
+### !!
+Currently NOT compatible with v3 please use option 2 below | 1.
+Front End plus Smart contracts - Scaffold-eth framework

 If you want to deploy smart contract together with frontend using scaffold-eth framework built in `JS`continue to [RUN_SMART_CONTRACTS_AND_FRONTEND.md](/RUN_SMART_CONTRACTS_AND_FRONTEND.md).